 Final thoughts and recommendations

 A good concept to think about when designing a microservice system is YAGNI.
-When splitting into microservices does not have benefits now, don't put effort in splitting the application right away.
+When splitting into microservices doesn’t have any benefit now, don't put a lot of effort into splitting the application right away.
 Those benefits may never come.

 Splitting the big ball of mud

-The first phase of splitting your ball of mud is testing.
-Writing ‘black box’ integration test will teach you a great deal about the current functionality and certainly help you to keep this functionality while refactoring.
+The first phase of splitting your Ball of Mud is testing.
+Writing “black box” integration tests will teach you a great deal about the current functionality, and certainly help you keep this functionality while refactoring.

-The Strangler pattern is a good tool to replace part of functionality one at a time.
+The Strangler pattern is a good tool to replace parts of functionality one at a time.
 The idea is very simple:

-- Then make services that handle a certain part of existing functionality.
+- Make services that handle a certain part of the existing functionality.

 - Let the proxy redirect the consumer to the new services instead of the monolith.